 Months of entry

-It combines both traditional mathematics subjects with advanced courses that will prepare you for an array of numerate and analytical professions to be found at the core of the digital economy as well as prepare you for a PhD or other modern research.
+It combines both traditional mathematics subjects with advanced courses that will prepare you for an array of numerate and analytical professions to be found at the core of the digital economy as well as prepare you for a PhD or other research paths.

 As part of the Department of Mathematics at York, you will join our friendly and welcoming community.
 You'll benefit from high-quality teaching by expert staff, who are engaged in world-leading research in many areas of mathematics.

 Information for international students

 If English isn't your first language you may need to provide evidence of your English language ability.
 We accept the following qualifications:

 For more information see our postgraduate English language requirements.